-This recommendation is submitted as part of the Commission's continuing study of administrative law.
-The Commission's recommendation on administrative adjudication by state agencies1 was enacted in 1995.2
+This recommendation on judicial review of agency action is the second major part of the Commission's continuing study of administrative law.1 The first part, governing administrative adjudication by state agencies, was enacted in 1995.2 The next part of the study will cover administrative rulemaking.

-This recommendation on judicial review of agency action is the second phase of the Commission's study of administrative law.3 It proposes that California's antiquated provisions for judicial review of agency action by administrative mandamus be replaced with a single, straightforward statute for judicial review of all forms of state action and all forms of local agency action other than enactment of ordinances.
-The goal is to allow litigants and courts to resolve swiftly the substantive issues in dispute, rather than to waste resources disputing tangential procedural issues.
+This recommendation proposes that California's antiquated provisions for judicial review of agency action by administrative mandamus be replaced with a single, straightforward statute for judicial review of all forms of state action and most forms of non-legislative local agency action.3 The goal is to allow litigants and courts to resolve swiftly the substantive issues in dispute, rather than to waste resources disputing tangential procedural issues.